hollymandel/ASTound/README.md

 You will need to enter your own Anthropic API key.
 This can be done via the environment variable `ANTHROPIC_API_KEY` or by editing `astound/config.json`.
 The config file also determines the Claude version.
 This [quickstart guide](https://docs.anthropic.com/en/docs/quickstart-guide) from Anthropic may be helpful.

 The main value-add of `astound` is that it provides a convenient way to select and concatenate the bits of code to submit to the language model.
 This tells Claude what parts of the code you want to focus on.
-Whether recursive summarization provides an additional advantage is less clear.
+Whether recursive summarization provides an additional advantage for frontier models is less clear.

 Want to know how `astound` works?
 [You're in luck!](https://github.com/hollymandel/astound/blob/main/demo.ipynb)